andsild/dotfiles/vim/README.md

 #### Other
 Note that most of the plugins register with a "filetype" in neobundle.toml.
 This means that you need to open a buffer before their shortcuts/commands work.

 Neovim looks O.K, but I do not understand why they want to continue in C and with old legacy code and vimscript.
-Furthermore, there's currently not support for lua and python, so I will wait with transitioning.
-But I like the spirit.